 The data from the survey are widely used across and outside of government to provide detailed information on the numbers and types of people travelling to and from the UK.
 Results are published regularly by ONS on a monthly, quarterly and annual basis.
-More detailed analyses are possible through the Data, Advice and Relations Team (DART) in ONS, or by downloading the travelpac (4.41 Mb ZIP) dataset from the ONS website.
+More detailed analyses are possible through the Data, Advice and Relations Team (DART) in ONS, or by downloading the travelpac dataset from our website.

 Travellers passing through passport control are randomly selected for interview and all interviews are conducted on a voluntary and anonymous basis.
 Interviewing is carried out throughout the year.
-The overall response rate (complete and partial interviews) for the 2013 survey was 80%.
+The overall response rate (complete and partial interviews) for the 2015 survey was 78.4%.

 Since the IPS began in 1961, its coverage has been extended so that it includes all the main air, sea and tunnel ports or routes into and out of the UK.
-The only routes excluded from the survey are sea routes to and from the Channel Islands, the land border with the Irish Republic, and cruise ships travelling to and from the UK.
+The only routes excluded from the survey are sea routes to and from the Channel Islands, the land border with the Republic of Ireland, and cruise ships travelling to and from the UK.